 GET A FREE PRICE QUOTE

-The Hyundai Elantra comes in three ways: a four-door sedan, two-door coupe, and a five-door ‘GT’ hatchback.
-It’s currently in its fourth generation and was the 2012 North American Car of the Year
+The Hyundai Elantra is available three ways: a four-door sedan, two-door coupe, and a five-door ‘GT’ hatchback.
+It's currently in its fourth generation and it received the 2012 North American Car of the Year award.

 All this has helped Hyundai establish its Elantra as a viable competitor to the stalwarts of the compact class.
 Those include the Honda Civic and Toyota Corolla.
 It also competes against a host of newer compact entries, from the Chevrolet Cruze and Ford Focus to the Dodge Dart, Nissan Sentra, and Volkswagen Golf, and even its Korean sibling, the Kia Forte (newly redesigned for 2014).